dmattek/shiny-timecourse-inspector/README.md

 - Calculate area under individual time series and visualise as a dot-, violin-, or a box-plot.
 The UI allows for selection of the time series range used for **AUC** calculation.
 - Display a dot-, violin-, box-, or a line-plot for selected time points.
 - Display a scatter-plot to identify **correlations** between two time points.
 - Calculate the **power spectral density (PSD)** using smoothed periodogram or autoregressive fit.
-Both estimations rely on the R's built-in implementation \texttt{spectrum}.
+Both estimations rely on the R's built-in implementation `spectrum`.
 PSD plots can be visualized in the frequency or period domain and independently for each time-series groups.
 Axis can be transformed with common functions (log, inverse...) to facilitate the identification of spectral patterns.
 - Perform **hierarchical and sparse-hierarchical clustering** of individual time series.
 In these modules, the dendrogram can be cut at a chosen level to help visualising clusters.
 Addiitonally available are plots with cluster averages, individual times series per cluster, and contribution of time series from different groupings to clusters.
 - Perform **cluster validation**.
 In this module both relative and internal validations are available.
 Relative validation with a sweep through a range of possible cluster numbers and a report of average silhouette width and within cluster sum of squares.
 Internal cluster validation, for a fixed number of clusters return 3 visualizations: a dendrogram colored according to the cut, the silhouette plot and a visualization of the clusters on the first 2 principal components.
-This analysis relies on the implementation in the R package \texttt{factoextra}.
+This analysis relies on the implementation in the R package `factoextra`.